rgrannell1/kea/README.md

 ## What Does Arrow Look Like?

 Arrow can be written using normal functions or with chaining methods.
 I prefer the latter.
 Chaining methods take an initial piece of data and apply successive transformation to it.
-This is a very natural way of expressing data munging or preprocessing.
+This is a very natural way of expressing data munging or reshaping.

 ```javascript
 "-- Data From Hadley Wickham's https://github.com/hadley/data-stride"